RedSparr0w/runelite-plugins/README.md

-# Example
+# Red Prison Sentence

-An example greeter plugin
+A plugin to display players time served within the corrupted gauntlet